 Conclusion

-Delivery drivers spend the majority of their time inside their vehicles every day on the road.
-However, getting out of that vehicle in hot, cold, or inclement weather is also a part of the job so be aware of that.
+Delivery drivers spend most of their time inside their vehicles on the road.
+However, getting out of that vehicle in hot, cold, or inclement weather is also part of the job, so be aware.

-Over the course of a day, delivery drivers will often communicate with dozens of people.
+Over a day, delivery drivers will often communicate with dozens of people.
 So not only is driving and safety knowledge important, but also excellent interpersonal skills.